 Based on the results of the N.C.
-Department of Transportation's funding formula, the planning and environmental studies for this project were funded in the 2016-2025 State Transportation Improvement Plan.
+Department of Transportation's funding formula, the planning and environmental studies for this project were funded in the 2016-2025 State Transportation Improvement Program.
 The project, however, has not been funded for construction.
 As funding changes, updates will be posted to this page.

-The Cape Fear Crossing is an approximately 9.5-mile proposed road and bridge over the Cape Fear River that would help improve traffic and enhance freight movements beginning in the vicinity of U.S. 17 and I-140 in Brunswick County to U.S. 421 near the Port of Wilmington in southern New Hanover County.
+The Cape Fear Crossing is an approximately 9.5-mile proposed road and bridge over the Cape Fear River that would help improve traffic and enhance freight movements from U.S. 17 and I-140 in Brunswick County to U.S. 421 near the Port of Wilmington in southern New Hanover County.